Nearly seven out of ten shopping carts are abandoned.

 If a customer knows the total cost of their order from the outset, they are more likely to accept any necessary charges and fees than if they were to suddenly appear towards the end of the checkout process.
 Customers value clarity in cost and pricing, make sure your charges are transparent to build trust with your shoppers.

-3. Advertise free shipping
+3. Promote free delivery

 Whether there are no restrictions to your free delivery, or you have a threshold in place, make sure to showcase this throughout your site and in your Overlays.
 Not only will this encourage people not to abandon their baskets, delivery thresholds can also increase your average order value.

-4. Promote multiple, secured payment methods
+4. Provide multiple, secured payment methods

 According to Vouchercloud, 40% of shoppers have more confidence in an eCommerce site with more than one payment method.

-With this in mind, actively promoting your payment options increases the chances of a shopper continuing their journey with the knowledge that they will be able to choose their preferred payment method once they arrive at the checkout.
+With this in mind, actively promoting your payment options increases the chance of a shopper continuing their journey with the knowledge that they will be able to choose their preferred payment method once they arrive at the checkout.